joshlong-attic/the-operationalized-application/README.md

-# the-operationalized-application
+# the Operationalized Application

-this is the code to accompany my talk on building applications that are easily operationalized once in production
+There are many things your application needs to support